DataDog/datadogpy/README.md

 initialize(**options)
 ```

-See the full list of available [DogStatsD Client instantiation parameters](https://docs.datadoghq.com/developers/dogstatsd/?tab=python#client-instantiation-parameters).
+See the full list of available [DogStatsD client instantiation parameters](https://docs.datadoghq.com/developers/dogstatsd/?tab=python#client-instantiation-parameters).

 #### Origin detection over UDP

 Origin detection is a method to detect which pod `DogStatsD` packets are coming from in order to add the pod's tags to the tag list.
 The `DogStatsD` client attaches an internal tag, `entity_id`.
 The value of this tag is the content of the `DD_ENTITY_ID` environment variable if found, which is the pod's UID.
-This tag is used by the Datadog Agent to insert container tags to the metrics.
-You should only `append` to the `constant_tags` list to avoid overwriting this global tag.
+The Datadog Agent uses this tag to add container tags to the metrics.
+To avoid overwriting this global tag, make sure to only `append` to the `constant_tags` list.

 To enable origin detection over UDP, add the following lines to your application manifest
 ```yaml